CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 where you would want to implement an ALB?*

 > With ALBs we are able to have more than a single instance serving up content.
 We eleminate a single source of failure by having a group of instances responding.
 During upgrades of software we can do a rolling update which also reduces or avoids downtime.
 During busy times we can add instances and increase performance of the system in general balancing the traffic to all of the instances or nodes available.
+The classic LB is layer 4 so transport (network tcp) only.
+This would redirect traffic based on host alone.
+The ALB would allow for this layer 4 routing as well as layer 7 which is application layer.
+The ALB is thus aware of HTTP vs HTTPS and other headers or the path of the request to the webserver.
 ## Further reading

 - [Run Containerized Microservices with Amazon ECS and Application Load Balancer](https://aws.amazon.com/blogs/compute/microservice-delivery-with-amazon-ecs-and-application-load-balancers/)